pazz/alot/FAQ.md

 Why are the default key bindings so counter-intuitive?
 ---------------------------------------------------
+Be aware that the bindings for all modes are fully configurable (see the CUSTOMIZE.md).
-I choose the bindings to be natural for me.
+That said, I choose the bindings to be natural for me.
 I use vim and [pentadactyl][pd] a lot.
 However, I'd be interested in discussing the defaults.
-If you think your bindings are more intuitive or better suited as defaults for some reason, don't hesitate to tell me.
+If you think your bindings are more intuitive or better suited as defaults for some reason, don't hesitate to send me your config.
 The same holds for the theme settings you use.
 Tell me.
 Let's improve the defaults.

 How do I do contacts completion?